When I returned from my European holiday in October 2008, I connected my camera to my laptop and found the photos wouldn’t load.

 After several attempts only to give up and passed onto friend.
-Then I received a message to say had trouble with the photos too and could only save some on CD’s.
+Then I received a message to say she had trouble with the photos too and could only save some on CD’s.

 A few days later I opened the CD’s up of the Dutch wedding only to find they were ALL missing except the photos of me.